dayton-outar/shillings/docs/EXPERIENCE/CHEMISTRY.md

 > Now that you understand link popularity, consider your target keyword.
 The likelihood of ranking for that phrase depends on the competition.
 >
 > Do the high-ranking sites for the keyword have higher link popularity than you?
 Then choose another keyword.
+>
+> ...
+>
+> Lots of times, link text is simply “click here” or “www.example.com.”
+But when link text includes a keyword, it can be another indication of relevance.
+If the links to a page say “flying carpet safety,” then Google is likely to believe that this is what the page is about.
+>
+> ...
+>
+> When too many links to a page include the target keyword, it may look spammy.
+Google may penalize you for “over-optimization.”
+>
+> Don’t try too hard to get links with your exact keyword as link text.
+It looks unnatural.
+Balance is good.
+>
+> ...
+Website owners can tell Google not to follow certain links by adding a tiny code that says “nofollow.”
+Google skips these links, which then have much less value (if any) to the website on the other end.
+Today, most popular blogs have links within comments set to “nofollow,” so blog commenting is not considered an important SEO tactic.
+>
+> ...
+>
+> There are actually two types of relevance and two types of keyphrases.
+They attract two different types of visitors. _Understanding this is key to content marketing_.
+>
+> ...
+>
+> The keyphrase indicates the visitors’ intent.
+There are two types of keyphrases: question marks and dollar signs.
+>
+> ...
+If you want a lot of leads, you have to help a lot of researchers.
+>
+> ...
+>
+> _“Companies have to create content that transcends the transaction-—content only about your products and services is called a brochure.”_
+>
+> - Sites without content marketing are truly just ads.
+They’re known as brochure-ware websites.
+They don’t have pages that teach, help, inspire or entertain.
+They don’t target the broader set of phrases.
+They don’t attract a larger audience.
+>
+> - Sites that do publish search optimized educational content often attract huge audiences.
+The goal of the content marketer is the unlock the expert knowledge within their organization and offer it to the world, growing attention and, ultimately, demand.
+>
+> Build a mini-version of Wikipedia for your industry.
+>
+> ...
+>
+> In the end, ranking in search engines and indicating your relevance comes down to great content written by a credible author and supported by great links.
+In other words, if you want to rank high, be good.
+Build and maintain a great online presence.
+If you are the best site on the Internet for that topic, Google will try hard to help people find you.
+>
+> Target good keyphrases, use them in appropriate ways and look for opportunities to get high-quality links to your site.
+But above all, _strive to be truly relevant_.
+>
+> ...
+>
+> **Social Media Marketing**
+>
+> Traffic from social media is the direct result of activity.
+Unlike traffic from search engines, where one page may rank well for years, social media requires ongoing work.
+If you stop promoting content on social media, traffic from social networks will naturally drop.
+This is because social streams move fast.
+Most of the clicks, shares and interactions happen within hours or minutes of posting your article.
+>
+> But it’s very hard to predict what people will share or click.
+Who knows what’s going to go viral tomorrow?
+People may love a post on one network, but ignore it on another.
+Last week, everyone liked that post.
+But today, it was mostly ignored.
+Social traffic is notorious for spikes and troughs, peaks and valleys.
+>
+> ...
+>
+> ...
+Social media is a powerful, efficient way to connect with the people who have already built the audience you’re targeting.
+>
+> Our goal is to connect with people who have already built the audience you need to reach… Then borrow that audience in a sensitive and considerate way.
+>
+> There are names for this kind of work: online networking, influencer marketing, blogger relations or just digital PR.